botpress/documentation-v12/docs/advanced/authentication.md

 }
 ```

-### SAML
+## SAML

 You can link your SAML Identity Provider seamlessly with Botpress.
-When it is enabled, Admins will be greeted with a `Sign in with SSO` button on the Admin UI.
+When it is enabled, admins will be greeted with a `Sign in with SSO` button on the Admin.
 The first user to ever login to Botpress using the SSO provider will automatically have an account created and will be a Super Admin.

-When a user successfully log on the Admin UI, Botpress will create an internal account for that user.
-They will be added to the table `strategy_STRATEGYID`
+When a user successfully log in, Botpress will create an internal account for that user.
+They will be added to the table `strategy_STRATEGYID`.

-There are two possible behaviors.
+There are 2 possible behaviors.
 You can either:

-- Allow any user that successfully logs on using your SAML IdP to create an account.
-Set `allowSelfSignup` to `true`
+- Allow any user that successfully logs on using your SAML IdP to create an account by setting `allowSelfSignup` to `true`;
-- Manage users manually (you need to add their emails in the Collaborators page).
-Set `allowSelfSignup` to `false`
+- Manage users manually (you need to add their emails in the Collaborators page) by setting `allowSelfSignup` to `false`.

-#### Prerequisite
+### Prerequisites

-- Botpress Pro enabled with a valid license key
+- Botpress Pro enabled with a valid license key;
-- A SAML IdP (Identity Provider)
+- A SAML IdP (Identity Provider).

-#### Quick Start
+### Quick Start

-1. Open `botpress.config.json` and set `pro.auth.strategy = 'saml'`
+1. Open `botpress.config.json` and set `pro.auth.strategy = 'saml'`.
 2. Configure the available options.
 The complete list of SAML options is [available here](https://github.com/bergie/passport-saml).

-Here is a complete example
+**Example:**

 ```js
 "auth": {